MBMBaM 770: Hy-paw-thesis

 Cool.

-It does sound like a lion who's a scientist, but I love that there's a scientist.
+It does sound like a lion who's a scientist, but I love that there's a lot of things.
+You don't know.

-I assume they would be doing lion-based science which i think shows a lot of ignorance on my end yeah but they work at the zoo because it's a lion man you can't be running around in public well maybe they work at the zoo like a writer might write at a coffee shop right where it's just like i don't work at the coffee shop i do my work at the coffee living they're being polite they live in a zoo it's a it's a lion you know what i mean like they're being tasteful about it would a lion doing lion experiments have like hypotheses like, what happened?
+I assume they would be doing lion-based science which i think shows a lot of ignorance on my end yeah but they work at the zoo because it's a lion man you can't be running around in public well maybe they work at the zoo like a writer might write at a coffee shop right where it's just like i don't work at the coffee shop i do my work at the coffee shop

 drink from, drink,